SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 \Pr(\mathrm{VTE} | \mathrm{AZ/OX vaccinated}) = \frac{37}{5,000,000} = 7.4 \times 10^{-6}
 $$
 ... or about 7 times in a million patients.
-Reasonably rare, and seems like a risk worth taking compared to COVID-19, even if we were guaranteed this many VTEs!
+Reasonably rare, and seems like a risk worth taking compared to COVID-19, even if we were guaranteed that many VTEs!

 ### Does COVID itself cause thromboembolic events?